 Around the same time, if you have a 2013-2015/2018-2019 ATS or a 2018-present Camaro, you should consider purchasing our Flex Fuel Conversion Kit; this is for folks who have access to E85.
 E85 has a considerably higher-octane rating than 91/93 and can work wonders on modified turbo cars.
 E85 is another way to help reduce KR.

-Third modification should be replacing your factory downpipe.
+DOWNPIPE: Third modification should be replacing your factory downpipe.
 Our downpipe is a high flow exhaust piece that connects the turbo to the cat-back exhaust.
 The stock unit is more restrictive and weighs quite a bit more than our downpipe.
-We offer it with, or without, a catalytic converter; if you order it without a cat the downpipe is intended for off-road use and racing only.
 Our downpipe can be used with the stock turbo, and any of our upgraded turbo offerings.

-Once you’ve done all those bolt-ons, it will be time to go one of two routes.
+BIGGER TURBO: Once you’ve done all those bolt-ons, it will be time to go one of two routes.
 One route would be switching to a larger “bolt on” turbo upgrade.
 We currently offer our ZFR turbo which begins as a Borg Warner 6758 EFR turbo, with our custom hot side that retains the factory manifold mounting points.
 The ZFR is a great upgrade over stock, most people benefiting from 50-75hp over the stock turbo while retaining a similar spool.
 The “Big Wheel” turbo we offer has a larger billet compressor wheel and can give gains of around 15whp over the stock turbo.